Human-Animal Interaction

 Learn About The ACCC

-The HAB Lab investigates the mechanisms, outcomes, and implications of the human-animal bond.
+The Human-Animal Bond (HAB) Lab, led by Dr. Kerri Rodriguez, investigates the mechanisms, outcomes, and implications of the human-animal bond.
 Its research seeks to understand how positive interactions with animals, including those with companion, therapy, facility, and service animals, may lead to therapeutic benefits among vulnerable populations.

 Learn About The HAB Lab